hsigeman/findZX/README.md

     conda create -n snakemake_basic -c conda-forge python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0

-Alternatively, all software dependencies can be installed using the provided conda environment file, in which case **"--use-conda --conda-frontend mamba"** is omitted when launching the snakemake run:
+Alternatively, all software dependencies can be installed using the provided conda environment file, in which case **"--use-conda --conda-frontend mamba"** should be omitted when launching the snakemake run:

     conda env create -f environment.yml